Fizz02/VIRTUAL-TUTOR-AI-CHATBOT/README.md

-# CSC577 - PENDING
+# CSC649 PROJECT
-# README for CSC577
+# README for CSC649

-This is the README file for the CSC577 project.
+This is the README file for the CSC649 project.

 ## Running the Program